How to Flip Furniture for Profit: A Step-by-Step Guide

 Cost vs. Selling Price

-Acquisition Costs: Factor in the initial purchase price as well as any associated transportation fees.
+Acquisition Costs: Make sure to include the initial purchase price and any transportation costs.

 Quality and Craftsmanship